pyodide/pyodide/docs/usage/keyboard-interrupts.md

 });
 ```

-## Allowing interrupts in Javascript code
+## Allowing Javascript code to be interrupted

-The keyboard interrupt system above allows interruption of Python code and also
+The interrupt system above allows interruption of Python code and also of C code
-of C code that opts to allow itself to be interrupted by periodically calling
+that opts to allow itself to be interrupted by periodically calling
 `PyErr_CheckSignals`.
 There is also a function `pyodide.checkInterrupt` that
-allows Javascript functions called from Python to check for a keyboard
+allows Javascript functions called from Python to check for an interrupt.
+As a
-interrupt.
-As a simple example, we can implement an interruptable sleep function
+simple example, we can implement an interruptable sleep function using
-using `Atomics.wait`:
+`Atomics.wait`:

 ```js
 let blockingSleepBuffer = new Int32Array(new SharedArrayBuffer(4));